FJ-Riveros/CryptoAway/README.md

    <div id="deploy" align="left">
     <h2 align="center">:calendar:Deploy and Hosting</h2>
-   <p>The Web Application will be deployed and hosted in AWS.
+   <p>The Web Application will be fully deployed and hosted in AWS.
 The domain name will be provided by AWS aswell.
-The </p>
+     There is going to be a separation between the DBMS and the actual Web Application.
+The DBMS is allocated in an instance of a RDS server and the actual Web     Application is going to be allocated in a ERC2 server where Apache is the web provider.</p>
    </div>
   &nbsp;